okeuguru/Cloud-Data-Warehouse/README.md

 #### Data Model

-The image below shows the data model used in this project for the analytics model (star schema) and the data staging
+The image below shows the data model used in this project for the analytics (star schema) as well as the data staging

 ![Data Model](./img/data-model.png)